ThanhDucPham/CarND-Vehicle-Detection/writeup_template.md

 * Run your pipeline on a video stream and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
 * Estimate a bounding box for vehicles detected.

+You can find the code in the IPython notebook named [Vehicle-Detection.ipynb](https://github.com/jokla/CarND-Vehicle-Detection/blob/master/Vehicle-Detection.ipynb).

 [//]: # (Image References)
 [image1]: ./examples/car_not_car.png
 [image2]: ./examples/HOG_example.jpg